National Park Service: Nomenclature

 The NPS uses over 20 different titles for the park units it manages, including national park and national monument.

 National parks preserve nationally and globally significant scenic areas and nature reserves.

 National monuments preserve a single unique cultural or natural feature.
 Devils Tower National Monument was the first in 1906.
 While the National Park Service holds the most national monuments, a monument may be managed or co-managed by a different entity such as the Bureau of Land Management or the Forest Service.

 National preserves are for the protection of certain resources and operate similar to many National Parks, but allow limited resource extraction.
 Activities like hunting, fishing, and some mining may be allowed depending on the site.
 Big Cypress National Preserve and Big Thicket National Preserve were created in 1974 as the first national preserves.

-National reserves are similar to national preserves, but the operational authority can be placed with a local government.
-New Jersey Pinelands National Reserve was the first to be established in 1978.National historic sites protect a significant cultural resource that is not a complicated site.
+National reserves are similar to national preserves, but the operational authority can be placed with a state or local government.
+New Jersey Pinelands National Reserve was the first to be established in 1978.

+National historic sites protect a significant cultural resource that is not a complicated site.

 National historical parks are larger areas with more complex subjects.
 Historic sites may also be protected in other unit types.

 National military parks, battlefield parks, battlefield sites, and battlefields preserve areas associated with military history.
 The different designations reflect the complexity of the event and the site.
 Many of the sites preserve important Revolutionary War battles and Civil War battlefields.
 Military parks are the sites of larger actions, such as Chickamauga and Chattanooga National Military Park, Vicksburg National Military Park, Gettysburg National Military Park, and Shiloh National Military Park—the original four from 1890.